tkumar012/tkumar012.github.io/03_Research.md

 "The distributive politics of land use policies in urban India"

-"Catalyzing cooperative intra-household mobile technology use and knowledge sharing: A Ppilot study in Malawi" with Peter Carroll, Boniface Dulani, Dan Nielsen, and Philip Roessler
+"Catalyzing cooperative intra-household mobile technology use and knowledge sharing: A pilot study in Malawi" with Peter Carroll, Boniface Dulani, Dan Nielsen, and Philip Roessler

 "Citizenship practice in unauthorized neighborhoods in urban India" with Adam Auerbach